yunuskorkmaz/docs.tr-tr/docs/framework/windows-services/walkthrough-creating-a-windows-service-application-in-the-component-designer.md

     Declare Auto Function SetServiceStatus Lib "advapi32.dll" (ByVal handle As IntPtr, ByRef serviceStatus As ServiceStatus) As Boolean
     ```

-4. <span data-ttu-id="2945b-164">Başlangıç bekleme durumu uygulamak için aşağıdaki kodu ekleyin başlangıcına <xref:System.ServiceProcess.ServiceBase.OnStart%2A> yöntemi:</span><span class="sxs-lookup"><span data-stu-id="2945b-164">To implement the Start Pending status, add the following code to the beginning of the <xref:System.ServiceProcess.ServiceBase.OnStart%2A> method:</span></span>
+4. <span data-ttu-id="a5847-173">SERVICE_START_PENDING durum uygulamak için aşağıdaki kodu ekleyin başlangıcına <xref:System.ServiceProcess.ServiceBase.OnStart%2A> yöntemi:</span><span class="sxs-lookup"><span data-stu-id="a5847-173">To implement the SERVICE_START_PENDING status, add the following code to the beginning of the <xref:System.ServiceProcess.ServiceBase.OnStart%2A> method:</span></span>

     ```csharp
     // Update the service state to Start Pending.